ELMSelect - This easy to use comparison tool allows you to browse the university's preferred private lender list and apply for loans as desired.

-Below is information on current loan programs offered via the federal government.
-This information is not comprehensive and is subject to change at any time per changes in federal regulations.
+Below is information on current loan programs offered through the federal government.
+This information is not comprehensive and is subject to change at any time based on regulatory revisions.
 Please see the Federal Student Aid website for information not available here.
+An accepted FAFSA is required for these loans.

 PLUS loans are federal loans that graduate or professional degree students and parents of dependent undergraduate students can use to help pay education expenses.
 The U.S. Department of Education makes Direct PLUS Loans to eligible borrowers through schools participating in the Direct Loan Program.